MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -OneWinNativeOutlookEnabled
 This parameter is available only in the cloud-based service.

-The OneWinNativeOutlookEnabled parameter controls the availability of the new Outlook for Windows app.
+The OneWinNativeOutlookEnabled parameter controls the availability of the new Outlook for Windows App.
 Valid values are:

 - $true: The New Outlook for Windows App is available.
 This is the default value.
 - $false: The new Outlook for Windows App isn't available.